The Simple Trick I Used to Conquer My Panic Attacks

 It was time to come clean.
 That evening, I told my husband what had been going on.
 He was sympathetic; I shouldn’t have kept it bottled up, because it felt good to let it out.
 But he was as mystified as I was.
 We searched online for “fear of highways” and “fear of public transportation” and got lots of hits, which is when we learned that the episodes were actually classic panic attacks.

 Unlike fear, which is a reaction to an actual threat, panic is intense fear in the absence of real danger.
 Sufferers often report recent stresses, such as getting married or divorced, changing jobs, or financial or health problems.
 For me, the stressor was my upcoming move.
 Plus, I’d not been sleeping well.
+(Here’s what to do if you have a panic attack at night.)

 Sleeping poorly can make us more sensitive to anxiety-related events, such as rapid heartbeat; panic attacks occur when the brain identifies those events as signals of extreme peril.